RedHatInsights/insights-results-aggregator-utils/README.md

   -r, --retrieve-results
                         Retrieve results for given list of clusters via REST API
+  -t, --export-times    Export processing times to CSV files that can be used
+                        for further analysis
   -i INPUT, --input INPUT
                         Specification of input file (with list of clusters, for example)